Rural Utilities Service, Department of Agriculture.

 It has been determined that this notice does not contain policies with federalism implications as that term is defined in Executive Order 13132.

-Copies of all forms, regulations, and instructions referenced in this RFP may be obtained from RUS by e-mailing BroadbandUSA@usda.gov.
+Copies of all forms, regulations, and instructions referenced in this FOA may be obtained from RUS.
 Data furnished by the Applicants will be used to determine eligibility for program benefits.
 Furnishing the data is voluntary; however, the failure to provide data could result in program benefits being withheld or denied.

-The Information Collection and Recordkeeping requirements contained in the RFP have been approved by emergency clearance under OMB Control Number 0572-0145.
+The Information Collection and Recordkeeping requirements contained in this FOA have been approved by an emergency clearance under OMB Control Number 0572-0152.
 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C. chapter 35), RUS invites comments on this information collection for which the Agency intends to request approval from the Office of Management and Budget (OMB).

 Type of Request: New collection.